Adhalianna/wit/docs/paper/paper.typ

 #Wit has been implemented in the Rust programming language.
 The language comes
 with some tools that are considered a standard and its own terminology.
-The following are the terms used later in the paper:
+The following are the terms used later in the thesis:

 / Cargo: A package manager as well as a build tool for Rust.
 Available as a CLI program which facilitates other utilities such as tests' compilation, and documentation